whitneyburton/portfolios/students/1510/beth-secor/20150122-beth-secor-m2.md

 Lenny Meyerson: "Lenny's critical thinking skills are incredible.
 He is meticulous when he is thinking about how to implement a feature and thinks about areas where security issues or possible errors might arise when implementing a feature a certain way.
 I have no doubt in time Lenny will be a great developer.
 Lenny is a pleasure to pair with because he is funny and easy-going."

+Alon Waisman: "Alon helped me out during technical interview prep, he taught me some really cool things about ruby.
+I’ve had some really interesting conversations with him too, he is a fantastic addition to the Turing community."

+Jordan Lawler: "Jordan is very slow when playing settlers, it’s almost like he has better things to do like learn how to code."

 ### Being a Community Member

 "I was absurdly fortunate when I was assigned Beth Secor as my Buddy / peer mentor.
 She, without a doubt, has transformed my experience at Turing for the better.
 As a Buddy to a new student, it'd be easy to write a blank check for engagement and tell your peer to "reach out at anytime" - putting the onus on them, and focusing on your own mounting list of assignments.
 Time and time again, Beth has gone above and beyond by reaching out to me at vital junctures and providing invaluable support - knowing I'd need assistance, often before I had realized the dire straits I was in.
 In short: I appreciate her beyond words." - Matt Pindell